Screenshots Download Documentation Tutorials Partners Resources Contact Forum Search

 3. If you would like to shift the color palette grab the little palette knob seen on the right side of the color palette and drag it to the desired location.
 Shifting the color palette can be helpful in correlating surfaces with different lighting.
 For example, an image on a sunny day may have values shown in green using the RGB Spectrum palette.
 Taking the same image on a cloudy day would result in those values shown as red pixels.
 Shifting the color palette as a form of 'color correction factor' can help you better manually align those comparisons.

-4. To have the module automatically set the minimum and maximum pixel intensity values used in colorizing click on the 'Auto set' checkbox.
+4. To have the module automatically set the minimum and maximum pixel intensity values used in coloring click on the 'Auto set' checkbox.
 When this is enabled the module with scale the color palette from the minimum value to the maximum value to ensure that the full palette colors are used.

 5. If the auto set checkbox is not enabled you will see the minimum and maximum values next to two knobs on the right side of the grayscale intensity palette.
 You can grab these knobs to change the respective values manually.
 Manually setting the minimum and maximum intensity values can be helpful in more closely analyzing specific intensity ranges within images.